 In the end, James Weaver is the 2022 motoCHAMPION by a whisker from Cameron Swain, the 2021 bLU cRU Oceania Junior Cup Champ moving up a class for 2022.

 motoDNA’s unique propriety algorithms measure a riders skill level, rather than their lap time, enabling racers to compete against each other on different tracks by using their GoPro cameras to record video and data.

-2022 motoCHAMPION James Weaver and Oli Bayliss training with the Riders Academy at Sydney Motorsport Park
+2022 motoCHAMPION James Weaver and Oli Bayliss training at Sydney Motorsport Park

 Step one to MotoGP is complete for one young gun Aussie racer

 As well as great video, GoPro’s use high quality sensors.
 This sensor data, along with the video, is fed to motoDNA algorithms that analyse riders behaviours, compared to thousands of other riders.
 The algorithms then measure and grade the riders enabling leaderboards to be created for any riding skill such as throttle, braking and steering.

 motoDNA CEO Mark McVeigh said: “We are super happy to be able to continue supporting young Australian riders, for over ten years now, and wish James good luck in the 2022 OJC.
 Our team is also pleased with how our new digital platform performed technically.
 If the riders all lined up to race each other at the same event they would finish in the same order.
 That’s pretty cool and now positions motoDNA to expand to other series in Australia and overseas.
 We also learnt heaps, refining our algorithms performance and customer experience. “